 1.11pm – I got chicha bubble tea for everyone because I rarely drink bubble tea but always do so when I meet this group of friends. $31.20

 1.40pm – Lunch was fish soup with thick bee hoon and milk, cooked by Dilys’ mom.

 2.21pm – Since not everyone watched the series, I gave the group a not-so-brief summary of the first two movies/books so that they have enough context to enjoy the third film.
-I was obsessed with the first instalment to the extent that I rewatched it multiple times — I once watched it with French dub.
+I was obsessed with the first installment to the extent that I rewatched it multiple times — I once watched it with French dub.
 I saved the soundtrack as a playlist and memorized every song.
-I read the trilogy and reviews of the entire franchise, and took heart in the knowledge that I was not the only adult (non-high schooler) smitten by this love story.
+I read the trilogy and reviews of the entire franchise and took heart in the knowledge that I was not the only adult (non-high schooler) smitten by this love story.

 5.50pm – Played a board game called Insider, which is a game where an insider tries to subtly mislead other team members in their attempt to guess the secret word for the round.
 In my head, I kept thinking this game was named Imposter because of my obsession with watching Among Us gameplays.

-7.12pm – Dinner at Ratchada Thai, my favourite Thai food joint in my neighborhood.
+7.12pm – Dinner at Ratchada Thai, my favorite Thai food joint in my neighborhood.
 I keep bringing my friends and family there.
 My friend Stella pays for dinner so she can chip in for the bubble tea.